MaxiHenk/hi_decklink_ros2/README.md

 A launch file for a stereo endoscope is provided for documentation purposes in the `launch/` folder.

+The publisher node has been tested on:
++ a clinical Intuitive da Vinci Si HD robotic system
++ a dVRK (da Vinci Research Kit)
++ a standard SDI video camera

 ## The subscriber node

 The subscriber node reads images from a ROS topic and writes them to the specified DeckLink output.